 Languages and Communicating

-I would strongly advise you to ensure that you purchase comprehensive travel insurance for your trip.
-Uzbekistan has very limited options for medical treatment should you require it, and the standards are generally extremely poor.
+Ensure that you purchase comprehensive travel insurance before you travel Uzbekistan.
+The country has very limited options for medical treatment should you require it, and the standards are generally extremely poor.

-Should you get sick or be involved in an incident, you will probably have to be taken to India or Eastern Europe to be treated.
+Should you get sick or be involved in an incident when you visit Uzbekistan, you will probably have to be taken to India or Eastern Europe to be treated.
 As you can imagine, that isn’t going to be cheap so make sure you have sufficient medical coverage on your insurance plan!

-I highly recommend using World Nomads for your Uzbekistan travel insurance.
+World Nomads are a reputable insurance company that you may wish to consider for your Uzbekistan triip.
 They are practically the only provider that offers a comprehensive cover for off-the-beaten path destinations.
 World Nomads also provides cover for things like repatriation, hiking incidents, and theft.

 Visas and Entering Uzbekistan